Nancy Guthrie disappeared from an Arizona neighborhood that is dark at night, quiet and spread out

 Multiple media organizations reported receiving purported ransom notes Tuesday that they handed over to investigators.
 The sheriff’s department has said it’s taking the notes and other tips seriously but declined to comment further.

-Guthrie was last seen Saturday around 9:30 p.m. at her home where she lived alone, and she was reported missing midday Sunday after she didn't appear at a church.
+Guthrie was last seen Saturday around 9:45 p.m. when she was dropped off at home by family after having dinner with them, the sheriff's department said.
+She was reported missing midday Sunday after she didn't appear at a church.

 On the other side of the country, Victory Church in Albany, New York, said it’s offering a $25,000 reward for information that leads to finding Nancy Guthrie.